RedisGears/RedisGears/docs/redisai.md

 `def modelRunnerAddOutput(model_runner: PyModelRunner, name: str)`

 * Append a placeholder for an output tensor to return from the model execution.
-The outputs number and order should match the expected order in underline model definition.
+The outputs number and order should match the expected order in the underline model definition.
 * _model_runner_ - PyModelRunner object that was created using `createModelRunner` call.
 * _name_ - string that represents the input name.
 Note: the input name can be arbitrary, it should not match any name that is defined in the underline model.
 * _returns_ - always returns 1